 A fine-toothed comb is the perfect tool for removing lice and nits, especially in breeds with long hair.
 We do this by gently combing your dog’s fur in sections, paying special attention to the ears, neck, and base of the tail.

 After each section, we dip the comb in warm, soapy water to eliminate the lice and eggs collected.
-We will teach you how to do it at home.
+At the clinic, we will teach you how to do it at home.

 Oral Medications